Siege of Laodicea (636): Background

-The siege
+Siege

 During the siege, 'Ubadah met stiff resistance from the local garrison.
 He saw that the city had a massive gate that could only be opened by many men.
 'Ubadah then ordered them to camp at a distance from the city.
 They dug a trench deep enough to conceal his cavalry.
 'Ubadah and his army pretended to return to Homs during the hours of daylight, but later that night he and his army silently returned and hide themselves within the trench.

 Believing 'Ubadah and his men had gone, the citizens opened the city gate and drove forth their cattle.
 'Ubadah immediately ordered his entire army to attack.
 The Byzantines, caught by surprise, were unable to close the gate again.
 'Ubadah climbed upon the wall and shouted the takbir battle cry, whereupon his soldiers entered into the city.
 The terrified Byzantine defenders then fled towards Al-Yusaiyid, leaving the city undefended.